UMAprotocol/docs/docs/build-walkthrough/mint-locally.md

 truffle(test)> migrate
 ```

-3. Create an instance of the expiring multiparty creator (the contract factory for synthetic tokens).
+3. Create an instance of the ExpiringMultiParty creator (the contract factory for synthetic tokens).
    This command should return “undefined”.

 ```js